 Ominous and terrifying, the ‘C’ word is enough to make anyone hold their breath.
 Even so, cancer is a predominant experience many can expect to have within their lifetime—whether watching a loved one go through treatment or enduring a diagnosis themselves.
 Even so, there are some cancers that receive more attention and funding than others.
 Specifically when we discuss common female cancers, breast cancer is one that raises awareness through pink-everything, while ovarian cancer isn’t as commonly discussed.
 It should be though, especially if you ask leading health professionals who warn women of this dangerous—and sometimes life-threatening—cancer.

-It’s estimated that more than 22,530 women are diagnosed with ovarian cancer each year, and an astounding 13,980 women lose their battles.
+In 2019, it’s estimated that more than 22,530 women are diagnosed with ovarian cancer each year, and an astounding 13,980 women lose their battles.
 Internist Dr. Seema Sarin says while this type of cancer has been steadily declining for two decades, it is still the number one most common cancer of the female reproductive system, and one in 78 women will suffer.

 As with most cancers, early detection is the key to a healthy recovery, since Dr. Sarin says studies indicate a 90 percent survival rate if the disease is diagnosed while it’s only in the ovaries.
 So how can you protect yourself—and be proactive about the signals your body may be sending you?
 By paying attention to minute and even seemingly-insignificant changes.
 “The symptoms of ovarian cancer can be vague and related to other conditions, which means a lot of women avoid going to a doctor and wait too long,” Dr. Sarin warns.